• Skip to primary navigation

 Substitutions

-Tater tot poutine variations
+Tater tot skillet variations

 I am not making a traditional Poutine by any measure, so why not keep playing with my food?